ecki/docs.milagro.io-english/pairing-crypto-protocols.md

 * Distribution, or splitting, of Trust Authorities
 * [Subliminal Channel Communication](https://en.wikipedia.org/wiki/Subliminal_channel)<a href="#scott-spector">3</a>

-The three modes of operation of the M-Pin Protocol are as follows:
+The three modes of operation of the M-Pin Protocol are as below.
+All are fully protected against  MITM (man in the middle) attacks and KCI (Key Compromise Impersonation)  attacks:
-* **M-Pin 1-pass**: Client to server authentication via digital signature, this mode implements a *non-interactive* zero knowledge proof and is resistant to [MITM (man in the middle)](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attacks.
+* **M-Pin 1-pass**: Client to server authentication via digital signatureof a time-stamp.
-* **M-Pin 2-pass**: Client to server authentication via a *interactive* zero knowledge proof, resistant to [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) and [KCI (Key Compromise Impersonation)](https://kcitls.org) attacks.
+* **M-Pin 2-pass**: Client to server authentication via an *interactive* zero knowledge proof.
-* **M-Pin FULL**: Mutual client to server authentication via a *interactive* zero knowledge proof, resistant to MITM and KCI attacks and able to drive an Authenticated [Key Agreement](https://en.wikipedia.org/wiki/Key-agreement_protocol) between client and server, resulting in 128 bit shared secret key.
+* **M-Pin FULL**: Mutual client to server authentication via an *interactive* zero knowledge proof, and able to drive an Authenticated [Key Agreement](https://en.wikipedia.org/wiki/Key-agreement_protocol) between client and server, resulting in 128 bit shared secret key.

 Note that the M-Pin Full Authenticated Key Agreement possesses the quality of [perfect forward secrecy (PFS)](https://en.wikipedia.org/wiki/Forward_secrecy), meaning, even if the client and server long term keys are compromised, the past session keys (used to encrypt TLS traffic, for example) are not compromised.